Course Description

 Students who successfully complete this course will be able to:

-- Discuss the similarities and differences among psychoactive substance addiction, and "process" addictions.
+- Evaluate the similarities and differences among psychoactive substance addiction, process addictions, obsessive-compulsive disorders, and feeding and eating related disorders.

-- 3. Apply principles of pharmacokinetics, homeostasis, and allostasis to understanding psychoactive substance and process addictions.
+- Apply principles of pharmacokinetics, homeostasis, and allostasis to psychoactive substance and process addictions.

-- Explain the process by which multiple drugs (including alcohol, benzodiazepines, opiates/opioids, cocaine, methamphetamine, nicotine, hallucinogens, and designer drugs) of abuse disrupt neurotransmission and the disruption and dysregulation of neurotransmission relative to process addictions, diagram a neuron, and list the neurotransmitters implicated in addiction and identify brain regions most implicated in addictive disorders.
+- Analyze the process by which multiple drugs (including alcohol, benzodiazepines, opioids, cocaine, methamphetamine, nicotine, hallucinogens, inhalants, and new psychoactive substances) of abuse disrupt the central nervous system in general and neurotransmission in particular, identify brain regions most impaired by addictive disorders.

 Course Activities and Grading